 1 onion, small diced, caramelized (small dice one yellow onion, and slowly cook it in 1 tablespoon of olive oil until it is browned.
 Be sure to stir it as it cooks so that you will have even browning.)

-1. Put the water, salt, paprika, caramelized onions, and chopped sage in a mixing bowl and slowly stir in the chickpea flour.
+1. Put the water, salt, olive oil, paprika, caramelized onions, and chopped sage in a mixing bowl and slowly stir in the chickpea flour.

 2. Once the mixture is smooth with no lumps, set it aside to let the flavors blend, which should take about 30-45 minutes.

 3. After the flavors have been allowed to come together, slowly heat up a large fry pan with the safflower oil.
 You want the pan and oil to get hot enough to gently fry the cakes, but watch out to not let the oil get so hot that it will smoke.
 Aim for just enough oil to gently shallow fry the cakes.